 1. Location, Size, And Population

-About 30 miles off the coast of Cape Cod, Nantucket beckons to visitors to experience its coastal beauty.
+About 30 miles off the coast of Cape Cod, New England, Nantucket beckons to visitors to experience its coastal beauty.
 Just 14 miles long, the crescent-shaped island is easy to explore by bike, and the island shuttle buses have bike racks.
-Nantucket is home to just one town and two zip codes, and many of the restaurants and shops are located downtown in Nantucket proper.
+Nantucket is home to just one town and two zip codes, and many of the restaurants and shops are located downtown in Nantucket proper, making it a perfect weekend getaway.

 Martha’s Vineyard is located closer to the mainland, only 7 miles offshore across Vineyard Sound.
 With about 125 miles of coastline, the island comes in at close to 96 square miles, about twice the size of Nantucket, making a car more of a necessity.
 The town’s population soars from 17,000 to close to 200,000 in summer — about twice the number of seasonal visitors to Nantucket.